 She believes education is for sharing and enjoys working with parents and educators.

 Shoby first started her teaching career in our organisation as an Assistant Teacher in Julia Gabriel Centre’s exciting and immensely popular PlayClub programme in 2008.
 There was no stopping Shoby since then as she has sung, performed, danced and taught her way to leading her own PlayClub class, Bilingual PlayClub, Speech and Drama, and PlayNest before taking charge as the Head of Julia Gabriel Centre Programmes.
-She also leads her team of specialist teachers for Chiltern House Preschool classes and is part of the Julia Gabriel Centre storytelling team.
-Beginning December 2019, she now takes on her second role as Head of Centre for CITTA Mall centre.
+She also leads her team of specialist teachers for Chiltern House Preschool classes and is part of the core Julia Gabriel Centre storytelling team.
+In December 2019, she took on her second role as Head of Centre for CITTA Mall centre, before moving to Bangsar centre in January 2022 when she was appointed the new Head of Centre.

 Aja joined the Julia Gabriel International family back in 2017 as Julia Gabriel Centre’s specialist Music teacher for Chiltern House Preschool.
 She has taught Chiltern House Music for pre-schoolers of all levels – from Pre-Nursery to Kindergarten 2, and is also the specialist Speech and Drama teacher for Pre-Nursery level.
 Tapping into her fervent love for teaching and keen interest in music, Aja has been instrumental in maintaining the high standards of Chiltern House’s music education.
 Since 2019, she has been serving her new role as Head of Music Department.
 Prior to joining the organisation, she was a volunteer teacher with an NGO where she taught English to children, teenagers and working adults, in small and big groups.